 But there's also a mysterious, myth-packed lore when it comes to cast iron pans.
 On the one hand there's the folks who claim you've got to treat your cast iron cookware like a delicate little flower.
 On the other, there's the macho types who chime in with their my cast iron is hella non-stick or damn, does my pan heat evenly!

 In the world of cast iron, there are unfounded, untested claims left right and center.
 It's time to put a few of those myths to rest.
-Then, check up on our cast iron skillet review to make sure you're cooking with the best pans possible.
+Then, check up on our cast iron skillet review to make sure you're cooking with the best pans (we tested 22 of 'em) possible.

 Myth #1: "Cast iron is difficult to maintain."